 Job Outlook and Employment Opportunities

 Hesston College Associate Degree graduates have a wide range of position opportunities open to them immediately upon graduation and licensure.
 Alumni typically are employed as staff nurses and charge nurses in hospitals, medical centers, extended-care facilities, home health care and clinics.
-Graduates can enter a wide range of nursing areas including medical nursing, surgical nursing, maternity care, pediatrics, mental health care, operative nursing, urgent care, home health/hospice care, hospital out-patient services and long-term care.
+Graduates can enter a wide range of nursing areas including medical nursing, surgical nursing, maternity care, pediatrics, mental health care, operative nursing, urgent care, home health/hospice care, out-patient care centers and long-term care.

 The current and projected job market for RNs across the United States is very strong, according to the United States Bureau of Labor Statistics Occupational Outlook Handbook, 2014-15 edition.
 Employment of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.
 Registered nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions and provide advice and emotional support to patients and their family members.

-Median annual wages of registered nurses (associate degree) were $64,690 in 2010.
+The median annual wage for registered nurses was $65,470 in May 2012.
 Many employers offer flexible work schedules, child care, educational benefits, and bonuses (Bureau of Labor Statistics).